Geography and Geospatial Technology

 The NOVA program is open to high school graduates, professionals and students waiting to enter a four year college or graduate school.
 It is also available to high school students under dual enrollment/concurrent enrollment.
 NOVA GST students must have basic computer and math skills.
 For those students who wish to continue their education beyond the community college, NOVA articulation agreements help ensure a smooth transition.
 Whether you already have a profession and want to pick up new skills or you are preparing to enter a new career, GST can help to ensure future job security.

-Program Head, Geospatial Studies
+Program Coordinator, Geospatial Studies

 1831 Wiehle Avenue, Room 345